moves-rwth/storm/README.md

 Authors
 -----------------------------
-Storm has been developed at RWTH Aachen University
+Storm has been developed at RWTH Aachen University.

 ###### Principal developers
 * Christian Dehnert